zranger1/PixelblazePatterns/README.md

 Patterns for Pixelblaze LED controller

 ## bouncer3D.js
+ Says "3D", but works on both 2D and 3D displays!

- Bounces from 1 to 20 square (or cubic) tiles around the display.
+ Bounces from 1 to 20 balls around a 2D or 3D display.
 Sliders let you set object count, size and speed.
+In 3D, it looks best on volumetric objects.

- This is really an early proof-of-concept for a set of vector utilities I'm building, but it turned out interesting enough to stand on its own as a pattern.
+ This started as a proof-of-concept for a set of vector utilities, but it turned out interesting enough to stand on its own as a pattern.

- Works on both 2D and 3D displays.
-Requires an appropriate pixel mapper.
+ Because of the way it is optimized, performance goes down, as you'd expect with number of objects.
+But it can go back up as you increase object size.
+ There's some fun to be had playing with these parameters to maximize frame rate for a given number of objects.

 ## oasis.js
  Peaceful light dances on waves of green and blue.